andrewchambers/bupstash/doc/technical_overview.md

 storage-engine=$SPEC
 ```

-The `ItemOpLog` is an append only ledger where each OpData entry is is a [bincoded](https://github.com/servo/bincode) LogOp
+The `ItemOpLog` is an append only ledger where each OpData entry is a [bincoded](https://github.com/servo/bincode) LogOp
 of the following format: